gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 17. **Open P-TECH**	Free digital learning on the tech skills of tomorrow. https://www.ptech.org/open-p-tech/

 18. **Autopsy Digital Forensics** - FREE ($495 value) Autopsy is a Windows-based desktop digital forensics tool that is free, open source, and has all of the features that you’d normally find in commercial digital forensics tools.
-It is extensible and comes with features that include keyword search, hash matching, registry analysis, web analytics, and more.   https://www.autopsy.com/support/training/covid-19-free-autopsy-training/
+It is extensible and comes with features that include keyword search, hash matching, registry analysis, web analytics, and more.
+Offer ends June 1, 2020. https://www.autopsy.com/support/training/covid-19-free-autopsy-training/

 19. **Udemy** - Online learning course platform "collection from the free courses in our learning marketplace" https://www.udemy.com/courses/free/